CloudSight: TapTapSee

 TapTapSee was the 2014 recipient of the Access Award by the American Foundation for the Blind.
 In March 2013, TapTapSee was named App of the Month by the Royal National Institute for the Blind.
 At the end of 2013, TapTapSee was elected into the AppleVis iOS Hall of Fame.

 CamFind

-On April 7, 2013, CloudSight released its second mobile application into the AppStore, CamFind.
-The mobile application surpassed 1,000,000 downloads within the first seven months after its release into the Apple AppStore.

-CamFind is a visual search engine application that utilizes image recognition to photograph, identify, and provide information on any object, at any angle.
-Its image recognition capabilities are powered by CloudSight API.
+On April 7, 2013, CloudSight released its second mobile application, CamFind.
+The application is a visual search engine application that utilizes image recognition to photograph, identify, and provide information on any object, at any angle.
+Its image recognition capabilities make use of CloudSight API.

-CamFind is available in the Apple AppStore and Google Play Store where it received 11,000,000+ downloads as of 2022 combined between Apple Store and Google Play Store.
+CamFind surpassed 1,000,000 downloads within the first seven months after its release into the Apple AppStore.
+The mobile application is also available in the Google Play Store, and between the two platforms it has received a combined 31,000,000+ downloads as of 2022.
 In February 2015, CamFind was released on Google Glass via MyGlass.

-In April 2015, CloudSight evolved CamFind a step further by releasing social network capabilities within the application.
-The app now features the ability for users to share the items they identify, as well as see the items that others are identifying with CamFind.